BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 		- Refactor codes on frontend to ensure it only contains code related to frontend responsibilities
 		- ensure no business logic remains on frontend PROBLEMS/THINGS TO FIX:
+		- industry standard for guards(1 instead of 2?)
+		- unsubscribe(ngOnDestroy) implementation
+			- takeUntil(?)
 		- adminUser was dropped('isAdmin' boolean for users) => make sure there's no trace of adminUser
 		- {ADMIN RELATED} :
 			- Admin Login: